-that may be received by our named executive officers from the equity awards and may not correspond to the actual economic value that may be received by our named executive officers from the equity awards.
+The amounts reported in this column reflect the accounting value for these equity awards and may not correspond to the actual economic value that may be received by our named executive officers from the equity awards.
 In accordance with SEC rules, this column reflects the grant date fair value of our option grants and RSUs calculated in accordance with ASC Topic 718 for stock-based compensation transactions.
-See Note 8 to our consolidated financial statements within Item 8, "Financial Statements and Supplementary Data" in our Annual Report on Form 10-K filed on February 27, 2023 for a discussion of all assumptions made by us in determining the grant date fair value of such awards.
+See Note 8 to our consolidated financial statements within Item 8, "Financial Statements and Supplementary Data" in our Annual Report on Form 10-K filed on February 27, 2023.for a discussion of all assumptions made by us in determining the grant date fair value of such awards.